the-political-compass/data-driven-political-compass/index.md

 <!-- heatmap? wordclouds? -->

 {% include question.html in_text=true
-  text="A new Political Compass" image_url="assets/img/background.jpg"
+  text="A data-driven Political Compass" image_url="assets/img/background.jpg"
 %}

-Our analyses of 1000 topics yielded interesting results, but clearly having 1000 topics is not exactly practical for a political compass!
-That is why as the next step, we extracted the most important axes of division which consist of a combination of the above topics that best describes the divide between democrats and republicans [^3].
+Our analyses of the 1000 learned topics yielded interesting results, but clearly having 1000 topics is not exactly practical for a political compass!
+That is why, as the next step, we reduced them extracting the most important axes of partisan division, which consist of combinations of the above topics that best divide Democrats and Republicans[^3].

 #### 3 Axes Is All You Need
 First, we tried to reduce the number of axes to two to compare our compass to the original political compass.
 However, we found out two axes were far from sufficient to split the politicians.
 People standing on completely opposite grounds of the political debate such as former presidents Trump and Obama ended up being clustered close together in one large ball of politicians.